kingofings/l4d2-Chaos-Edition/README.md

 - Cursed, Chance to get inverted controls when using adrenaline
 - Heart Attack, Chance to get incapped when using adrenaline
 - No Jockey Resistance, Chance for a Jockey to fully remove the Survivors resistance when pouncing them.
+- Tank Cars!, Chance for tanks to throw cars.

 # Dependencies